practicingruby/erlang-practice/CHECKLISTS.md

 that you can work on right away without having to study in advance.
 They can either be book exercises or stuff from other sources, but they should be self-verifiable for correctness.
+Goal is not to finish but just to learn as much as possible.

 See also: http://www.erlang.org/course/exercises.html

-2. Work through book reading and more exercises (90 mins)
+2. Work through book reading and book exercises (90 mins)

 Jumping around chapters is OK, but reading whole chapters at a time is encouraged.
 Read what is most related to